 - ‘AND’: Searches for documents that have all your keywords.
 E.g. Searching for body CONTAINS John AND body CONTAINS Peter will get you only the emails with both the words “John” and “Peter in them

-- ‘INVERT’ (written in the query preview as NOT): Searches for documents that don’t have your keyword.
+- ‘NOT’: Searches for documents that don’t have your keyword.
 E.g. Searching for body CONTAINS John AND NOT body CONTAINS Peter gets you emails with the word “John” but not “Peter.”
 Use the ‘NOT’ operator to cut out irrelevant results

 The Advanced Search feature can be accessed from both the 'Advanced Search' view (accessible from the left pane,) and the search bar at the top of the screen.